 What is the Value?

-Must we put a value on a mother being able to take her child for autism assessments and have somewhere to stay?
+What is the value of a mother being able to take her child for autism assessments and have somewhere to stay?
 Oftentimes taking time off work, uprooting the entire family and other children to make this healthcare possible for her child in need?

-Must we ask if it is appropriate for a healthcare worker to ask a British Columbian if they “can afford a transplant” based on their bank account and whether they have $20,000 saved, expected to provide bank statements?
+Is it appropriate for a healthcare worker to ask a British Columbian if they “can afford a transplant” based on their bank account and whether they have $20,000 saved?

 Must we accept a suggestion from a social worker to “get divorced” so our annual household income is low enough to qualify for accommodation support through the MSDPR?